ga-wdi-boston/js-reference-types/README.md

 ## Lab

 We'll use `lib/lab.js` to build functions to wrap some of the collection processing we've done before.
+This practice is meant to be challenging.

 ## Additional Resources